 While purchasing a new home in Singapore, be assured that every unit comes with its own set of faults.
 However, you may not know the actual process of rectifying the defects or how to deal with the complications in the process.

-Therefore, it becomes essential to hire a professional who would check the defects of your new home especially if it is a condominium before you move in or start the renovation process.
+Therefore, it becomes essential to hire a professional who would check the defects of your new home especially if it is a condominium before you move in or start the condo interior design project.

 Hiring a specialist for checking the defects

 The professionals mainly check for any kind of damage or spoilt areas of the new condo you would be shifting to in Singapore.

 - Depending on the number of defects they identify, they list those down and hand them over to the developer.

 - As a homeowner, you will get a detailed report.

 - A joint inspection is carried out before the issues are rectified.